Abdsaddik/num2word/README.md

 # num2word
 This program converts an integer to its equivalent string value.
 For example **1** is converted to **one** and so on.
 Maximum allowed number is 15 digit number.
 Negative numbers are not supported.
-The number can be passed as normal integer or even long long int, standard string **std::string** or as c-string "const char*".
+The number can be passed as an int, standard string **std::string**, pointer to a string of char's, or as c-string "const char*".
 ## Example
 the number 3,548,975,114 is outputed as follows in terminal
 ```